What is Sysprep and how does it work?

 Using the same SID on multiple computers will pose a security risk.

-Another software to deploy image when SYSPREP not working
+Workaround: Deploy image when SYSPREP not working

 Check out if all the client computers support network boot.